provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.expiration.v1.MsgDeleteExpirationResponse"></a>

 ### MsgDeleteExpirationResponse
-MsgDeleteExpirationMetadataResponse defines the MsgDeleteExpirationMetadataRequest response type
+MsgDeleteExpirationResponse defines the MsgDeleteExpirationRequest response type